adv12/ConfectionCountry/README.md

 # ConfectionCountry
-A web-based implementation/simulation of the classic children's game
+A web-based Candy Land simulator, written in Blazor

 Play it here: